emperorsixpacks/aqua/readme.md

 ## Overview

-DeFi (Decentralized Finance) has unlocked a world of opportunities—yield farming, lending, borrowing, liquidity mining—but it remains complex for many.
+DeFi (Decentralized Finance) has unlocked a world of opportunities yield farming, lending, borrowing, liquidity mining but it remains complex for many.
 Managing multiple protocols, keeping track of TVL changes, APYs, and risk metrics demands considerable time and expertise.

 The Liquid AI Agent Curator exists to bridge this gap, providing: